LorenzoM1997/MountainCar-v0/README.md

 # MountainCar-v0
 Reinforcement Learning algorithm to solve MountainCar-v0 in OpenAI gym.
-It uses the DQN agent by tf-agents library
+It uses the DDQN agent by tf-agents library

 ## Set up
 The environment is created and run in a docker container.
 To create the docker